-Special instructions to the BoS for Courses involving practicals
+Special instruction to the BOS for Courses involved practical

 - At present the practical courses are evaluated on an yearly basis.
-This should be changed and the practical courses also need to be evaluated in every semester. - Accordingly, the practical courses should be redesigned as one credit course (2 hours) and that should be appropriately clubbed to the respective theory paper so that the particular pathway courses will be of 4 credits with (3C L+1C P). - At present, for complementary papers, maximum of 24 experiments are being given to complete and for core papers, it is around 68 to 70 experiments.
+This should be changed and the practical courses also need to be evaluated in every semester. - Accordingly, the practical courses should be redesigned as one credit course (2hrs) and that should be appropriately clubbed to the respective theory paper so that that particular pathway courses will be off 4 credits with (3C L+1C P). - At present for complementary papers maximum of 24 experiments are being given to complete and for core papers it is around 68 to 70 experiments.